 PHIL GRIME, Sheffield University, UK

 Cellular Signaling in Growth and Development- Saturday, October 4th, 2003 - Smith College

 JOANNE CHORY, Salk Institute

 JUNE NASRALLAH, Cornell University

-"Receptor-ligand interactions in the self-incompatibility response
+"Receptor-ligand interactions in the self-incompatibility response of crucifers"

 PETER QUAIL, University of California, Berkeley